 The necessity of both

-“Renunciation, indeed, is difficult to attain without yoga.
-The sage who is disciplined in yoga quickly attains Brahman” (5:6).
+Indeed, renunciation is difficult to attain without karma yoga.
+The yoga-yoked sage quickly attains Brahman (5:6).

 It is a great error to suppose that Krishna is presenting his teaching as a kind of “live right” lesson.
-Rather, he is speaking to “the sage who is disciplined in yoga,” and to no one else, for the state of mind (bhava) he is advocating is impossible to attain by the non-yogi.
+Rather, he is speaking to “the yoga-yoked sage,” and to no one else, for the state of mind (bhava) he is advocating is impossible to attain by the non-yogi.

-“He who is disciplined in yoga, whose self is purified, whose self is controlled, whose senses are conquered, whose self has become the Self of all beings, is not tainted even when acting” (5:7).
+Yoga-yoked, with the lower self purified, with the lower self subdued, whose senses are conquered, whose Self has become the Self of all beings–he is not tainted even when acting (5:7).

-When I was reading through the catalog of university courses before my first semester, I was continually frustrated because all the courses that really interested me had a list of prerequisite courses that had to be taken first, and most of them did not interest me.
-Now I am a bit more adult and realize the need for such prerequisites in all other aspects of life, also.
+When I was reading through the catalog of university courses before my first semester, I was continually frustrated because all the courses that really interested me had a list of prerequisite courses that had to be taken first.
+And many of the prerequisites did not interest me!
+Now I am a bit more adult and realize the frequent need for prerequisites in all aspects of life, also.
 Childish people get an idea and think they need only jump in, thrash about, and they will achieve what they want.
 This almost never works.
 Krishna knows this, so he lists to Arjuna the things needed to really be a karma yogi.
 Mere aspiration accomplishes nothing of itself.

-Whose self is purified.
+With the lower self purified.
 Good intentions are not enough.
-There has to be a change of heart-mind in the form of purification.
+There has to be a change of heart and mind in the form of purification.
 The ordinary Sanskrit word for “pure” is shuddha, but the word used in this verse is vishuddha–supremely pure, totally pure.
 The intriguing thing is that karma yoga is the way to produce these prerequisites, and yet can only be practiced when they have already been developed.
 This is the mystery of karma yoga which is obviously itself supernatural.

-Whose self is controlled.
+With the lower self subdued.
 Not only the mind, but the body must be purified and mastered.
 Morality is of the essence, for karma yoga is not really a physical process, but a mental-spiritual procedure.
 Physical purity is also essential, especially in the matter of diet.